kkrypt0nn/Python-Discord-Bot-Template/README.md

 When I first started creating my discord bot it took me a while to get everything setup and working with cogs and more.
 I would've been happy if there were any template existing.
 But there wasn't any existing template.
 That's why I decided to create my own template to let <b>you</b> guys create your discord bot in an easy way.

+Please note that this template is not supposed to be the best template, but a good template to start learning how discord.py works and to make your own bot in a simple way.
+You're

+If you play to use this template to makw your own template or bot, please give me credits, it would be greatly appreciated.

 ## Authors
 * **[Krypton (@kkrypt0nn)](https://github.com/kkrypt0nn)** - The only and one developer